makma/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 ![Graphic of browser fingerprinting](/img/uploads/audio-fp-browser-fingerprinting-image.png "Graphic of browser fingerprinting")

 When generating a browser identifier, we can read browser attributes directly or use attribute processing techniques first.
-One of the creative techniques that we’ll discuss today is audio fingerprinting.\
+One of the creative techniques that we’ll discuss today is audio fingerprinting.

-\
+# Audio fingerprinting

 Audio fingerprinting is a valuable technique because it is relatively unique and stable.
 Its uniqueness comes from the internal complexity and sophistication of the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API" target="_blank" rel="noopener"><span>Web Audio API</span></a>.
 The stability is achieved because the audio source that we’ll use is a sequence of numbers, generated mathematically.
 Those numbers will later be combined into a single audio fingerprint value.\